-If the Future Parity Bonds proposed to be issued are for the sole purpose of refunding outstanding bonds payable from the Bond Fund, no such coverage certification shall be required if the Annual Debt Service on the Parity Bonds after the issuance of the Future Parity Bonds is not, for any year in which Parity Bonds are outstanding, more than \$5,000 over the Annual Debt Service on the Parity Bonds prior to the issuance of those Future Parity Bonds.

-See Appendix A-"SUMMARY OF THE BOND ORDINANCE-PROVISIONS FOR FUTURE PARITY BONDS."
+If the Future Parity Bonds proposed to be issued are for the sole purpose of refunding outstanding Parity Bonds, no such coverage certification shall be required if the issuance of such refunding Future Parity Bonds results in a present value monetary saving to the City and such refunding Future Parity Bonds will not require an increase of greater than \$5,000 in debt service payments to be paid in any Fiscal Year or calendar year thereafter than would have been required to be paid in the same Fiscal Year or calendar year for Annual Debt Service on the Parity Bonds being refunded.
+See Appendix A-"SUMMARY OF THE BOND ORDINANCE-Future Parity Bonds."